cloverstudio/ThinWS/README.md

 Written in typescript.

-The client library has no extra dependencies (no need to install any extra packages) so it can be simply used in client side.
-You can use it with webpack/browserify or even just copy paste it as plain javascript and <script/> your html
+The client library (ThinWSClient) has no extra dependencies (no need to install any extra packages) so it can be simply used in client side.
+You can use it with webpack/browserify or even just copy paste it as plain javascript and add it to your html

 ## Installation
 `npm install thinws`  or   `npm i thinws`